-In certain circumstances we may wish to postpone determination if the land owner wishes to deal with the issues without determination.
+114. In certain circumstances we may wish to postpone determination if the landowner wishes to deal with the issues without determination.
 We may also revoke or vary a determination if we become aware of further information which significantly alters the basis of the original determination.
-For further information, please refer to Sections 5.15, 5.16 & 5.20-5.22 of the guidance.
+For further information, please refer to Sections 5.15, 5.16 and 5.20-5.22 of the guidance, which can be viewed at: Department for Environment Food and Rural Affairs - Contaminated Land Statutory Guidance.

-3.20 Remediation of contaminated land
+Remediation of contaminated land

-Once land has been determined as contaminated land, we must consider how it should be remediated.
-The aim of remediation should be:

-- to remove identified significant contaminant linkages, or permanently to disrupt them to ensure they are no longer significant and that risks are reduced to below unacceptable levels, and/or - to take reasonable measures to remedy harm or pollution that has been caused by a significant contaminant linkage.
+- 115. Once land has been determined as contaminated land, we must consider how it should be remediated.
+The aim of remediation should be: - to remove identified significant contaminant linkages, or permanently to disrupt them to ensure they are no longer significant and that risks are reduced to below unacceptable levels, and/or - to take reasonable measures to remedy harm or pollution that has been caused by a significant contaminant linkage. - 116.
 Remediation may involve a range of treatments, assessment and monitoring.
-Section 78E(1) states that a 'remediation notice' shall be served on the appropriate persons, specifying what the person is to do by way of remediation and timescales.
+Section 78E(1) states that a 'remediation notice' shall be served on the

+- appropriate persons, specifying what the person is to do by way of remediation and timescales. - 117.
 Any remediation should be carried out in a practical, effective manner, taking into account the benefits and any potential health and environmental impacts, including air quality or odour impacts.
-For further information please refer to Sections 6.1 - 6.39 of the guidance.
+For further information please refer to Sections 6.1 6.39 of the guidance, which can be viewed at: Department for Environment Food and Rural Affairs Contaminated Land Statutory Guidance.

-3.21 Liability and cost recovery
+Liability and cost recovery

-Having established land as being contaminated land, we will need to determine who is liable for remediation.
-Details on the steps taken can be found in Sections 7.1-7.98 of the guidance.
+- 118. Having established land as being contaminated land, we will need to determine who is liable for remediation.
+Details on the steps taken can be found in Sections 7.1-7.98 of the guidance, which can be viewed at: Department for Environment Food and Rural Affairs Contaminated Land Statutory Guidance. - 119.
 For each significant pollutant linkage, we will have to identify who are the 'appropriate persons' for any remediation action relating to the pollutants that are present.
-There are two levels of liability:

-- Appropriate persons Class 'A' - those who have caused or knowingly permitted the presence of a pollutant or pollutants in, on or under the land. - Appropriate persons Class 'B' - where no class 'A' persons can be found, liability reverts to the owner or the occupier.
+There are two levels of liability: - Appropriate persons Class 'A' those who have caused or knowingly permitted the presence of a pollutant or pollutants in, on or under the land. - Appropriate persons Class 'B' where no class 'A' persons can be found, liability reverts to the owner or the occupier. - 120.
 If we cannot find any Class A or Class B persons in respect of a contaminant linkage, there will be no liability group and the land should be treated as an orphan linkage.

-Appendix A

 Consequently, we may have to bear the cost of any remediation required.
-We may also have to consider bearing the cost of remediation for homeowners or occupiers who were not aware of contamination when they purchased the property.
+We may also have to consider bearing the cost of remediation for homeowners or occupiers who were not aware of contamination when they purchased the property. - 121.
 Enforcement action may be taken if the agreed remediation scheme is not complied with or if the requirements of an issued remediation notice are not met, and also a notice may be served if a request for information is not forthcoming.
-This course of action will only be taken where necessary and in accordance with guidance and our enforcement policy.
+This course of action will only be taken where necessary and in accordance with guidance and our enforcement policy. - 122.
 Under the contaminated land regime, if we have carried out the work ourselves, we have the powers to recover all reasonable costs of remediation from those who have been identified as appropriate persons.
 Where we anticipate that we will have to carry out work which may result in costs being recovered, we will notify the Appropriate Person(s) at least 21 days in advance of the nature of the work and likely cost.